 Be encouraging and optimistic!
 Don't treat it like a chore.

 When you’re helping teens who are struggling spellers, you can gather spelling words from a number of places.
-Use their writing assignments, pull words from books their reading, or use a spelling curriculum to systematically cover the English language.
+Use their writing assignments, pull words from

 Then make sure your teenager is studying the words, writing the words, and reading the words in order to learn them.
 It's not uncommon for it to be necessary to use several different methods of memorizing spelling words before kids are able to master the list.